Fomachka/Java-AI-Game-Project/README.md

 An artificial intelligence playing a game!

-Finds a finish from the start!
+Finds a finish from the start!!

-A maze solver!
+A maze solver!!